CuriousPelican/orbofu/README.md

 - connect to the web interface, get the rocket ready and press "arm"
 - launch the rocket, orbofu will now log data and trigger the parachute at the right time (hopefully)
 - reconnect to the web interface when you get your rocket back, **DOWNLOAD LAST FLIGHT DATA** if you want to keep it and start again if you want to

+- you can also press the other-than-reset button (27) to change the state of flight (armed or not)

+### Led info

+- red led with battery icon is related to, well, battery (see dfrobot docs)
+- green led aside usb-c connector (D9) indicates arm flight status (green if armed, off is not)
+- rgb led in the middle of the board (D8, ws2812) indicates error.
+For now only BMP error in blue, **DO NOT PROCEED if this led is blue** as the parachute may not deploy !
+Press the reset button & verify connections

 # Ressources used & useful links